Time (The Young Ones): Plot

-Meanwhile, the radio reveals Helen is an escaped murderess, so she plans to kill the four, beginning with Mike.
+Meanwhile, the radio reveals Helen is an escaped murderess, so she plans to kill the four who are too oblivious to know her true identity, beginning with Mike.
 He mistakes her violence as rough foreplay.
 The appearance of a medieval knight sends the front door crashing on top of Helen.
-This confuses the quartet, who soon discover the house has gone through a time warp.
-Neil is concussed and kidnapped, along with Helen, by the knight who offers them as maidens to some Middle Ages hut-keepers.
+This confuses the quartet, who soon discover the house has somehow gone through a time warp.
+Neil is concussed and kidnapped, along with Helen, by the knight who offers them as maidens to some Middle Ages hut keepers.
 Having been thrown off the knight's horse, Neil regains consciousness and starts a conversation with the villagers, but their hut blows up from a howitzer, poorly aimed by Vyvyan at Rick.

 Neil is chased back to the house after being accused of sorcery, and, with Rick promising to have a T-shirt confirming his virginity printed, the four quickly check the television to see if programming has been altered by their time loop.
 They watch a fictional programme Medieval Torture Hour.
 Rick, Neil, and Mike panic about the time warp, asking what they are going to do, to which Vyvyan responds: "Oh, who cares?", which begins when the closing credit roll.
 During the credits, the boys settle down to a game of cards, while around them, all of the episode's characters enter the house.
 As a stinger, Neil gets hit on the head with a giant bone by one of the peasants, which only seems to annoy Neil.